Caisesiume/OBS-Mic-Swapper/README.md

 <br>
 <br>

-## Example of Functionality
+## Example of Functionality (Use cases)

 A user redeems the [custom channel point reward](https://help.twitch.tv/s/article/channel-points-guide?language=en_US#managing) "Mute Mic for 10s".
 This projects listener sees this reward in chat and tells the OBS part of the system to launch.
+<br> The OBS websocket client starts and tries to connect to your <a href="https://github.com/obsproject/obs-websocket/" target="_blank">OBS Websocket</a>.
+When connected, the audio state (muted/not muted) of the two defined audio input devices gets toggled.
+After 10 seconds, the input devices audio state gets once again toggled and returns to it's initial state.

+A user redeems the [custom channel point reward](https://help.twitch.tv/s/article/channel-points-guide?language=en_US#managing) "Swap to webcam mic for 10s"
+This projects listener sees this reward in chat and tells the OBS part of the system to launch.
-<br> The OBS websocket client starts and tries to connect to <a href="https://github.com/obsproject/obs-websocket/" target="_blank">OBS Websocket</a>.
+<br> The OBS websocket client starts and tries to connect to your <a href="https://github.com/obsproject/obs-websocket/" target="_blank">OBS Websocket</a>.
-When connected, the audio state (muted/not muted) of the two input devices gets toggled.
-After 10 seconds, the input devices audio state gets once again toggled and returns to it's prior state.
+When connected, the audio state (muted/not muted) of the two defined audio input devices gets toggled.
+Meaning that your primary microphone gets muted and your secondary microphone (webcam) gets unmuted.
+After 10 seconds, the input devices audio state gets once again toggled and returns to it's initial state.

 <br>
 <br>